AMWA-TV/bcp-008-01/docs/Overview.md

 Lost packets are packets that never arrived.
 Late packets are packets that arrived but arrived too late to be usable by the essence reconstruction process without increasing the link offset delay.

-The feature is expressed with the following methods:
+Devices with capabilities to detect late or lost packets MUST implement the following methods:

-* GetLostPacketCounters - returns a collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report lost packets across different interfaces).
+* GetLostPacketCounters - returns a non empty collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report lost packets across different interfaces).
-* GetLatePacketCounters - returns a collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report late packets across different interfaces).
+* GetLatePacketCounters - returns a non empty collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report late packets across different interfaces).
-* ResetPacketCounters - allows a client application to reset both the Lost and Late packet counters to 0.
+* ResetPacketCounters - resets both the Lost and Late packet counters to 0.

 The `autoResetPacketCounters` property allows clients to configure if the packet counters automatically reset with each Receiver activation (by default devices MUST have this enabled).
 If this is enabled, receivers MUST reset all packet counters to 0 after each activation.